DOV-Vlaanderen/pydov/contrib/PFAS_concentrations/README.md

         location = Within(Box(15000, 150000, 270000, 250000, epsg=31370))  # Bounding box Flanders
         save = True
       ```
-      This results in one excel-file with 3 tabs.
-One tab with the groundwater data from VMM,
+      This results in three separate excel-files: one with the groundwater data from VMM,
       one with the groundwater data from OVAM and one with the groundwater data from Lantis.